MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-external-groups.md

 ## FAQ
 <a name="OptOut"> </a>

-### Q. Why don't I see an option for creating an external group?
+### Q: Why don't I see an option for creating an external group?

-A. If your administrator opted out of allowing external messaging, you won't be able to create external groups.
+A: If your administrator opted out of allowing external messaging, you won't be able to create external groups.

 ### Q: Can I create an external group on an external network?

-No. The creation of external groups is limited to canonical networks and is not available on external networks.
+A: No. The creation of external groups is limited to canonical networks and is not available on external networks.

 ## See also
-<a name="OptOut"> </a>

 [External messaging FAQ (Yammer)](external-messaging-faq.md)